mgkollander/zmk-config/readme.md

 ##### Capsword

-My left thumb triggers three variations of shift: Tapping yields sticky-shift (used to capitalize alphas), holding activates a regular shift, and double-tapping (or equivalently shift + tap) activates ZMK's Caps-word behavior.
+My left thumb triggers three variations of shift: Tapping after any alpha key yields key-repeat (to reduce SFUs).
+Tapping after any other keycode yields sticky-shift (used to capitalize alphas).
+Holding activates a regular shift, and double-tapping (or equivalently shift + tap) activates ZMK's Caps-word behavior.

 One minor technical detail: While it would be possible to implement the